 3. You could be copying and pasting the wrong reseller policy altogether.

 Although “MAP policy” has become the standard industry term to describe manufacturer guidelines for protecting resale pricing, there are actually several types of reseller policies other than MAP.

 Maybe your company is concerned not only with the advertised pricing of your brand’s products but also your retail partners’ actual resale prices of those products.
-In that case you’ll want an MRP (minimum resale price) policy—which covers both advertised and sales prices.
+In that case, you’ll want an MRP (minimum resale price) policy—which covers both advertised and sales prices.

 Maybe your company needs not only a MAP policy to protect advertised prices in a general sense but also an eMAP (electronic minimum advertised price) policy, which goes further and limits how retailers’ can advertise your products in the emails and text messages they send directly to customers and prospects.

-In other words, copying and pasting a MAP policy could mean you end up enforcing a set of reseller guidelines that are not even a strategic fit for your company’s goals when it comes to your resale channel.
+In other words, copying and pasting a MAP pricing policy template could mean you end up enforcing a set of reseller guidelines that are not even a strategic fit for your company’s goals when it comes to your resale channel.

 We hope this convinces you that although developing a MAP policy doesn’t have to be a complex and difficult undertaking, at a minimum it requires thinking through and drafting a policy specific to your company’s goals and needs, and the realities of your resale channel.